what do you need to know to begin painting?

 Many people begin painting with watercolor.

-You can paint this watercolor Angelfish.
+You can paint this Angelfish with watercolor.

 You are provided with the reference photos, how to get ready to paint with tips for doing any watercolor painting.